 This list is by no means exhaustive, but if you or someone you know, after reading the above feel that this may apply to you it is essential that you seek the guidance of your doctor.
 You may well be prescribed anti-depressant medication, something which again, in our 'be tough' society has a stigma attached.
 It is not a weakness to seek this kind of support.
 For some people, ignoring the symptoms can have the effect of them seeming to go away by themselves.
 This may well be the case, but unfortunately without effective intervention, they will return.
 Recent NICE (National Institute for Clinical Excellence) guidlines propose that the most effective remedy for depression is a combination of anti-depressant medication and counselling/psychotherapy.

 In what can only be described as the most stressful and challenging period of our recent history, where we are exhorted to work harder, play harder, spend harder it is no surprise that an increasing number of people are entering therapy simply to have a place where they can put their burdens down for a while in the company of someone skilled to help them do just that.
 There needn't be a medical or 'mental health issue' that brings you to therapy - it can be a place to speak out loud the thoughts that many of us daren't utter in the presence of anyone else for fear of being shamed by them.
 That said, because of this stressful society there are an increasing number of emotional, psychological and behavioural issues that people are trying to deal with on a daily basis.
 These include issues around anger management, bereavement and loss, anxiety, loss of employment or redundancy, lacking in confidence, obsessive-compulsive behaviours.
 Panic attacks, phobias, relationship difficulties or domestic violence, sexual identity or sexuality, survivors of childhood abuse, feelings of isolation or personality problems. again, this list is by no means exhaustive, but if you believe you, or someone you know has difficulties, or recognise your symptoms from the above lists, do not suffer in silence!
 Make an appointment to see your GP, or contact me, or preferably - both.
-To contact me please email by clicking here, or call me on 07930 371369.
+To contact me please email at firstname.lastname@example.org, or call me on 07930 371369.